Personal Data we collect and how we use it

 - to administer, process and manage your communications (including your online enquiry) and our relationship;

-- to manage your shareholding;
+- to manage your membership;

 - to keep our members register up-to-date and to comply with our various legal obligations;